 If this happens your muscle will be painful for some time afterwards.
-It is important you follow a full Calf strain rehabilitation program with sports massage treatment is undertaken to restore the muscle to its original condition.
+It is important you follow a full Calf strain rehabilitation program with sports massage treatment undertaken to restore the muscle to its original condition.

 Treatment for cramp

-If you are suffering from a bout of calf muscle cramp, stretch the muscles.
+If you are suffering from a bout of calf muscle cramps, stretch the muscles.
 Hold the stretch for as long as is necessary.
 Sometimes it is helpful to get a partner, or first aider to help you stretch.